navi2311/vsd_fpga/VPR.md

 | `place` | *.net | *.place | --place |
 | `route` | *.place | *.route | -- route |

-to map the circuit onto the FPGA
+> note: with VPR pass input and command option if we want to run incremental

 ### commands to run
 > `vpr arch_file .blif_file` command to run vpr ---min two inputs required

 - to run without a GUI